When a call from your son’s school comes in, your immediate thought doesn’t tend to be about cooking with plums!

 So, it was with much relief to discover that it was actually kilos of fresh plums on offer.
 A washing basket full had been delivered to the City Mission but I figured I could do some justice to some too.
 I arrived at the door, with silver pail in hand, and was met with the aroma of bubbling plum jam.
 Intoxicated by the perfume of fresh stone fruit I came home full of ideas on how to utilise this beautiful gift.

 Never one to just do a single recipe (Master Chef memories flooding in) I came up with the plan for roasting some and serving immediately with a coconut rice pudding.

-I recreated the almond and pear tart from my own cookbook (The Fearless Kitchen) into a plum and almond cake, which was totally delicious.
+I also recreated the almond and pear tart from my own cookbook (The Fearless Kitchen) into a plum and almond cake, which was totally delicious.

 The rest became sauces and chutneys.
 I say chutneys in the plural because I did one batch with tomatoes and one with apples, and a typical Kiwi plum sauce – which I must admit is addictive.